Can ADA become Sound Money?

 The adoption triangle from the outside angle

 So far, we have talked about the cryptocurrency ecosystem mainly from the inside angle.
 It was a phase in which the cryptocurrencies were born so the only limited number of people got in touch with them.
 Let’s now focus more on the outside angle of the adoption triangle.
-This much more important since technology is not useful when it is not adopted.
+This is much more important since technology is not useful when it is not adopted.

 If decentralization or security deteriorates, someone can change digital scarcity.
 Alternatively, some other fraud may occur.
 Cryptocurrencies are not only tasked with maintaining digital scarcity but have also taken responsibility for transferring value.
 It is not the case for gold and it is a very complex task closely linked to the technological category.
 Gold is naturally global and cryptocurrencies strive for the same.
 If we are to talk about value transfer, it must also work on a global scale.
 However, the first generation of cryptocurrencies cannot do this and fall far short of people’s expectations in terms of scalability.
 Thus transactions might be slow and expensive.